The Petoskey IOP Is Designed to:

 a Path Forward

-Using mentalizing as our core therapeutic foundation, we work with patients to help them understand their minds and the minds of others.
+Using mentalizing and psychodynamic concepts, we work with patients to help them understand their minds and the minds of others.
 With this increased awareness, patients are able to improve their communication skills and clarify what they want in their lives.

 Exploring Ourselves